This is a soft and moist pudding with morsels of melty chocolate in between and a chocolate sauce.

 - 100g brown sugar (50g)

-- 40g finely ground almonds (optional) (20g)
+- 40g finely ground almonds (20g)

-- 100g chocolate, roughly chopped (50g)
+- 100g milk chocolate, roughly chopped (50g)

 METHOD

-- Add this to the wet ingredients and stir to form a thick batter.
+- Combine the wet and dry ingredients: Add the milk and egg mixture, gradually to the flour mixture and whisk together to form a thick batter.

 CHOCOLATE SAUCE